NovaSurfer/infcode.io/content/about.md

 title: About
 ---

-Hi, I'm Maksim Ruts, a 22 years old programmer, I currently leave in Minsk, Belarus.
+Hi, I'm Maksim Ruts, a 25 years old programmer, I currently leave in Krakow, Poland.
 My work mainly related with C / C++ programming and game development.
 I had some experience with C#, Python, Lua and GDScipt as well.